Rabbi Evon J. Yakar joined the Temple Bat Yam family on July 1, 2011.

 [email protected], 530-542-1211

 Previous to his current positions, Rabbi Yakar joined the clergy at Temple Chai in Phoenix in July 2007.
 He grew up throughout the northern Midwest attending high school in the suburbs of Detroit and he lived in Minneapolis and Chicago before high school.
 Many of his summers were spent at Olin-Sang-Ruby Union Institute (OSRUI) in Oconomowoc, Wisconsin, a Union for Reform Judaism summer camp.
 OSRUI is a special place for many reasons, but high on the list is that it is the place where he met his wife Rachel.
-Evon earned a BS from the University of Wisconsin at Madison in 2001 where he studied Hebrew and Biological Aspects of Conservation.
+Evon earned a Bachelor of Science from the University of Wisconsin at Madison in 2001 where he studied Hebrew and Semitic Studies and Biological Aspects of Conservation.

-During Rabbi Yakar’s first year serving Temple Bat Yam, he worked to create meaningful holiday events, adult and youth learning and wonderful social events.
-Our synagogue community works to provide a broad spectrum of Jewish life and practice to the South Shore communities of Lake Tahoe and Carson Valley.
+During Rabbi Yakar’s first ten years serving Temple Bat Yam, he worked to create meaningful holiday events, adult and youth learning and wonderful social events.
+Our synagogue communities work to provide a broad spectrum of Jewish life and practice to the Shores of Lake Tahoe and the surrounding area.
 Together with Rabbi Yakar, we are meeting that goal and will continue to work in sacred partnership.
-Also during his first year with Temple Bat Yam, Rabbi Evon and his wife Rachel welcomed their first child, Caleb Shai as the youngest member of our TBY family.
+Outside of Temple life, Rabbi Yakar serves in various volunteer capacities as a member of the Advisory Council of the Tahoe Coalition for the Homeless, part of the program team for the Boys Empowerment Program of Live Violence Free, as a member of the Leadership Lake Tahoe Task Force (a program of the Tahoe Chamber), as a member and later chair of the Tahoe Chamber’s Candidate Endorsement Committee, and as a member of Barton Memorial Hospital’s COVID Bioethics Team.

-He is passionate about sharing Judaism with the families of our Temple Bat Yam community and he looks forward to the exciting years ahead in his rabbinate.
-Rabbi Yakar enjoys many recreationial activities that our natural surroundings provide, from skiing, hiking and cycling to water sports and playing ice hockey – Evon and his family enjoy them all.
-Together with Rachel, their son Caleb and dog Sasha, they look forward to sharing Judaism with the members and guests of TBY into the future.
+He is passionate about sharing Judaism with the families of our Temple Bat Yam and North Tahoe Hebrew Congregation communities and looks forward to the exciting years ahead in his rabbinate.
+Rabbi Yakar enjoys many recreational activities that our natural surroundings provide, from skiing, hiking and cycling to water sports and playing ice hockey – Evon and his family enjoy them all.
+Together with Rachel, their sons Caleb and Jonah and of course their beloved new(ish) puppy Solstice (Soli), they look forward to sharing Judaism with the members and guests of TBY and NTHC into the future.